lamhq/tech-notes/pages/devops/aws/storage/backup.md

 ## Overview

-Backup allows you to **consolidate backups** across multiple AWS services (EC2, EBS, EFS, Amazon FSx for Lustre, Amazon FSx for Windows File Server, AWS Storage Gateway).
+Backup allows you to **consolidate backups** across multiple AWS services (EC2, EBS, EFS, Amazon FSx for Lustre/Windows, AWS Storage Gateway).

 It can include other services, such as database technologies like RDS and DynamoDB.